sanitgupta/pac-planning/README.md

 We study the planning problem assuming that a near perfect simulator is available.
 Given how expensive it can be to gather data, the time required to find a near optimal policy for many problems is dominated by the number of calls to the simulator.
 A good MDP planning algorithm in such a setting attempts to minimise the number of calls made to the simulator to learn a policy that is very close to being optimal with a high probability.
-This framework is called PAC-RL.
+This is known as the probably approximately correctly (PAC) framework.